wsong1985/kickstarter-analysis/README.md

   _3. Use function "countifs()" to count numbers for successful, failed, and canceled events for each amount range, with "plays" selected for "Subcategory"._

-  _4. Calculate the Total Projects by summing the events in each amount range._
+  _4. Calculate the Total Projects by adding up the events from successful, failed, and canceled for each amount range._

   _5. Calculate the percentages for successful, failed, and canceled for each amount range._